 And why not?
-There are many new and very comfortable hostels, where you will get either a full pod or semi-pod bed arrangement, with curtains over your bank bed and your own light, power outlet and a shelf.
+There are many new and very comfortable hostels where you will get either a full pod or semi-pod bed arrangement, with curtains over your bunk bed and your own light, power outlet, and shelf.
 You will get your own locker in any hostel.
-There are usually a few common rooms you can use for your professional studies and a large breakfast/dining room with nightly diners, free drinks, and social events.
+There are usually a few common rooms you can use for your computer work and a large breakfast/dining room with nightly diners, free drinks, and social events.

-You will find friends to go to explore city at night right in your room.
-How awesome is that!:) I have made a few friends, hopefully for life! this way.
+You will find friends to go to explore the city at night, right in your hostel room.
+How awesome is that!:) I have made a few friends, hopefully for life this way.
 You already have a common and a very important to you both interest - travel!
 That's a HUGE connection right there!:)

-I choose female only room.
+I choose female only rooms.
 Keeps things much more comfortable.
 Some hostels have an entire floor as females only.

 Isn’t it odd?
 You will be around people, but they won’t pay any attention to you if you give out signals you want to be left alone.
 Or you can find friends to do things with, if you change your mind.
 Just make sure you have a good sleep mask and comfortable earplugs to make your own sleeping schedule and your stay will be very comfortable!